All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can TB-500 prevent me from getting sick?

-TB-500 is not a vaccine or antiviral medication.
-It supports immune function by modulating inflammation, supporting tissue barriers, and optimizing immune cell activity.
-This may improve your overall immune resilience, but it does not guarantee protection against specific illnesses.
+TB-500 isn't a vaccine or antiviral medication.
+It supports immune function by modulating inflammation, supporting tissue barriers, and improving immune cell activity.
+This may improve your overall immune resilience, but it doesn't guarantee protection against specific illnesses.

 Is TB-500 the same as Thymosin Alpha-1?